ubc-cpsc455-2024S/gOOpy/README.md

 The frontend will automatically pick up the new shape and it will be usable in the editor.

-### Retro Vibe

-We went with an intentionally retro style for our UI, such as warm colours and funky fonts.
-We were inspired to make it this way because the way the shapes blob together in ray marching is very mellow and similar to what you might see in a lava lamp.

 ### Animated logo

 We created an animated logo using our rendering system.
 This logo is available at the `/goopy` route, if you want to see it in the renderer.
 However, when we use it on the main page we don't want to use the renderer for performance reasons.
 For this reason, we have created a webm video of the animation that we display on the homepage.